Table of Contents

 Each claim is unique.
 Whether to appeal to the appeals council is a decision that should be weighed depending on what your individual decision says and how the ALJ decided the claim.
 The mere fact that the Judge was wrong in his or her decision is not enough for an appeal.
 You must show that the Judge made a legal error in issuing the decision. (i.e., that the decision was without substantial justification.”).

-What is a Fully Favorable Decision?
+What Is a Fully Favorable Decision?

 First we will address the “Fully Favorable” decision.
 This is the title of the decision you want to see when you open your decision letter.
 As the title says, it means the decision is fully in your favor and judge has ruled to give you everything you asked for.
 In a typical Social Security Disability Insurance (“SSDI”) or SSI claim it means that the judge has found you disabled as of the onset date you put in your application and discussed at the hearing.